TAM Airlines Flight 3054: Accident

 Flight 3054 was cleared to land at Congonhas's Runway 35L.
 Reviews by government officials of the surveillance videos showed that despite the aircraft touching down without incident, it did not slow down normally, veering to the left as it departed the far end at around 90 kn.
-The runway is elevated above the surrounding area, and the aircraft's momentum carried it over traffic on the adjacent Avenida Washington Luís, a major thoroughfare, and crushed a four-story TAM Express facility, resulting in a large fire.
-The TAM Express facility contained offices and a warehouse, and was located adjacent to a gas station.
-All 187 passengers and crew died and the aircraft was destroyed.
+The runway is elevated above the surrounding area, and the aircraft's momentum carried it over traffic on the adjacent Avenida Washington Luís, a major thoroughfare, and crushed a four-storey TAM Express facility, resulting in a large fire.
+The TAM Express facility contained offices and a warehouse, and was located adjacent to a gas station, killing all 181 passengers and 6 crew members on board as well as 12 people on the ground.
+Inside the plane the temperature reached over 1000 C, leaving no chance of survival.

 The runway had recently been resurfaced, and did not yet have water-channeling grooves cut into it to reduce the danger of hydroplaning.